-Disciplinary Actions - Public P roperty
+Disciplinary Actions - Public Property

-Enter the number of persons referred for disciplina the following categories.
-Do not include disciplinary actions that were strictly lightly the disciplinary action is the result of an arrest, p y for school policy violations.
+Enter the number of persons referred for disciplinary action for crimes that occurred on Public Property for each of the following categories.

+Do not include disciplinary actions that were strictly for school policy violations.

+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

 Crime Number of persons referred for Disciplinary Action

-2018 2019 2020
+2019 2020 2021

 a.
 Weapons: carrying, possessing, etc. 0 0 0

 b.
-Drug abuse violations 0 0 0
+Drug abuse violations 0 3 0

 c.
 Liquor law violations 0 0 0

-Please Note: Do NOT include drunkenness or dr iving under the influence in liqu or law violations.
+Please Note: Do NOT include drunkenness or driving ng under the e influence in liquor law violations.

-9
+Caveat: If you have changed prior years' data, you must add a Line (X) was changed from (A) to (B) because (REASO laining the change.
+Use the following fo rmat: "For (YEAR),

 Unfounded Crimes

-Of those crimes that occurred On Campus, in On-campus Student Housing Facilities, on or in Noncampus property or buildings, and on Public Property, enter the number of crimes that were unfounded.

-The total number of unfounded crimes should include all criminal offenses, hate crimes, domestic violence, dating violence, or stalking incidents that have been unfounded.
-Arrests and disciplinary actions cannot be unfounded.
+Of those crimes that occurred On Campus , in On-cam buildings, and on Public Property , enter the number of The total number of unfounded crimes should included or stalking incidents that have been unfounded.
+Arres f crimes tha t were unfounded.
+I offenses, hate crir mes, domestic violen

 Number

-2018 2019 2020
+2019 2020 2021

 a.
 Total unfounded crimes 0 0 0

-Please Note: If a reported crime is investigated by the crime is "unfounded."
-Only sworn or commissio Count unfounded crimes in the year in which they v oned law enforcement pers

-Caveat: If you have changed prior years' data, you must add a (YEAR), Line (X) was changed from (A) to (B) because nge.
-Use the followir ng format: "For
+Please Note: If a reported crime is investigated by law enforcement authorities and found to be false or baseless, the crime is "unfounded."
+Only sworn or commissioned law enforcement personnel may unfound a crime.
+Count unfounded crimes in the year in which they were originally reported.
+Caveat: If you have changed prior years' data, you must add a caveat explaining the change.
+Use the following format: "For (YEAR), Line (X) was changed from (A) to (B) because (REASON)."